How to Prepare for a Cyclone in Australia

 Preparing your home

-While we can’t control the weather, there are things you can do to help reduce potential damage.
+While we can’t control the weather, there are things you can do to help reduce potential damage from a tropical cyclone in Australia.

 When a cyclone warning is issued: